sunedepping/valtech-time-chrome-enhancements/README.md

 The aim of this project is to make the time registration (NaviWEB) support Google Chrome browser and to make the time registration as easy with direct integration to Toogl.com timer.

 As for now the project consists of three parts
-* Adding browser support for the add time registrations lines
+* Adding browser support for the add time registrations lines and add activities to Toggl.com as projects
 * Making import of time registrations from Toggl.com possible
 * Adding auto login to time.valtech.dk